mzazon/awesome-cloud-projects/aws/event-replay-system/event-replay-system.md

 4. Basic knowledge of JSON event filtering and patterns
 5. Estimated cost: $5-15 per month for moderate event volumes

+> **Note**: EventBridge Archive can store events for up to 10 years with configurable retention periods.
+Choose retention based on compliance requirements and cost considerations.

 ## Preparation

 ```bash